 - Injecting acid/base to balance pH and alkalinity.

-Many wastewaters can be treated to generate high quality freshwater.
-Depending on different factors, it may be advantageous to re-use or dispose of wastewater.
+Many wastewaters can be treated to regenerate high-quality freshwater.
+Depending on different factors, reusing or disposing of wastewater may be advantageous.
 When reuse is not economical, wastewater that cannot be reused may face strict requirements for discharge or disposal.

 Contact us with your water chemistry, flow rates, and treatment goals for an options assessment today.
-We have mobile pilot plants ready to demonstrate, off- or on-site.
+We have mobile pilot plants ready to prove performance, with on- and off-site options.

 BrineRefine is a continuous stirred tank reactor (CSTR) that executes diverse chemical reactions efficiently and with precision.